opf/lobby_boy/README.md

 ## Usage

-You have to do 5 steps to enable session management in your application:
+You have to do 6 steps to enable session management in your application:

 1. Mount the engine.
 2. Configure lobby_boy.
 3. Render lobby_boy's iframes partial in your layout.
 4. Call lobby_boy's `SessionHelper#confirm_login!` when the user is logged in.
 5. Call lobby_boy's `SessionHelper#logout_at_op!` when the user logs out.
-6. (optional) Implement the end_session_endpoint to be used by lobby_boys Javascript.
+6. Implement the end_session_endpoint to be used by lobby_boys Javascript.

 The following sections will describe those steps in more detail.